JEJodesty/cats/catlog.md

 ### Week 24 (6/24 - 6/28):
 * bring your own cache otherwise it is local (bg: Expanso introduces breaking changes to bacalhau without stable release)

+**What is the Architectural purpose of CATs as a Function a.k.a. the ACG [Monad](https://en.wikipedia.org/wiki/Monad_(functional_programming))?**

+* **Governance Plane: z(t)**
+  * is for the Stewardship of a Data Product Supply Network of CATs represented as a Directed Acyclic Graph of Data Product Supply
+  * **Control Plane: y(t)**
+    * is for the Networking of what is Produced as a result of Science & Engineering CATs
+    * **Action Plane: x(t)**
+      * is for the Science & Engineering of Data Transformation as Computational Processing, a.k.a.
+CATs

+**Multi-Agent Collaboration (MAC) for CATs using Content-Addressable Router (CAR)**

+* _Design Description_
+  * CATs and LangGraphs integration can enable a row wise business function as a Chart Tool of Multi-Agent Collaboration (MAC) if CAT Orders act as a Transfer (Network) Function implemented as an OOP Command Pattern for which CATs Ingress and Egress sub-processes can be executed by CATs’ Content-Addressable Router (CAR).
+  * Architectural Considerations: CATs can inform business decisions given the following:
+    * Action Plane: x(t)
+      * CAT Functions can be defined as LangGraph Call Tools executed by LangGraphs Tool Node
+      * CAT Factory produces CAT Executors integrated with LangGraphs Tool Executor.
+    * Control Plane: y(t) [aka Content-Addressable Router (CAR)]
+      * CAR integrated with LangGraphs Router.
+      * cadCAD (Network) Policies aka “Algorithmic Suggestions” can be deployed on LangGraphs Agent Nodes with specified Domain-Name references as Rule Asset RIDs
+    * Governance Plane: z(t)
+      * A GreyBox Model for as a feature parameterized Tensor Field with process variable (PV) as label
+      * The business function is a CATs Control & Action Matrix - a 2 dimensional representation of 3 dimensional space